Brave series: Brave Saga and Brave Saga 2

 Similar to the Super Robot Wars series of games, there are some non-Brave Series series being involved in the plot, and they are considered to be Real Robot, among them is Armored Trooper Votoms which was animated by Sunrise with the toys and merchandise being provided by Takara.
 Shizuma of the Sword clan the vessel of an ultimate weapon against transdimensional demons called Asmodians.
 But in a surprise attack, he lost his physical body and his soul was split into the weapon's six elements: fire, water, earth, air, light, and darkness.
 His mother, the priestess, gave up her life so Shizuma would have a provisional body to fight back.
 Shizuma has machines called the Varion series that allow him to fight the Asmodians.
 Motovarion is a motorcycle that interface with a jet, an armored fire truck, and an amphibious bullet train that can combine into 3 different robots: Saber, Ace, and Max Varion.
 It is later revealed that there was a robot called Varion sealed within Motovarion that can combine with a hi-tech space shuttle to form Victorion, When Shizuma finally gets all the elements of his soul, Victorion evolves into Galaxion.
 Additionally, 2 of Baan's teammates called Magna and Flash arrive as trains.
 They can combine into Magna Bomber, and/or Flash Kaiser.

 A spinoff game called Brave Saga New Astaria was released for the Game Boy Color.
 A robot called Gunbar can combine with a dog robot called 01 to form Gunbar 01.
 Zetter combines with an aircraft to form Zetter 99.
 Their father combines with the Big Condor, a subterrene, and a rescue vehicle to form Big Father.
 Additionally, Gunbar 01 and Zetter 99 can combine with the Big Condor and Plus Jetter to form Zetter Gunbar.

-As the consideration of toy-safety measures, sharp edges and parts were avoided in animated Brave Series to prevent redesigning parts.
-As Baan Gaan was not made into animation, the mechanical design were slightly different from other leading Brave Series robots - many sharp edges can be seen in Baan Gaan, Mach Sperion, and Great Baan Gaan.
+As the consideration of toy-safety measures, sharp edges and parts were avoided in animates Brave Series to prevent redesigning parts.
+As Baan Gaan was never made into animation, the mechanical design were slightly different from other leading Brave Series robots – many sharp edges can be seen in Baan Gaan, Mach Sperion, and Great Baan Gaan.
 The combination process of aforementioned Brave Series robots basically proceed features of every previous Brave Series' combination.
 The CM Company did make toys of Baan Gaan and Mach Spherion, but not of the Varion robots or train brothers.